 2) Multi-dimensional perception

 For a long time, capturing visual images was the core and only perception capability for video security systems.
-But with the development and application of sensing technologies, more powerful edge computing and intelligent algorithms, integrated security devices and systems that employ multiple sensors are becoming possible.
-Now, more perception capabilities, such as radar detection, multispectral imagery, humidity and temperature measurement, and gas pressure detection, are being integrated with video cameras and systems.
-This integration extends perception capabilities of these video cameras and systems, and widens their applications by enabling the collection and use of multi-dimensional information.
+But with the development and application of sensing technologies, more powerful edge computing and intelligent algorithms, integrated security devices, and systems that employ multiple sensors are becoming possible.
+Now, more perception capabilities, such as radar detection, multispectral imagery, humidity, and temperature measurement, and gas pressure detection, are being integrated with video cameras and systems.
+This integration extends the perception capabilities of these video cameras and systems and widens their applications by enabling the collection and use of multi-dimensional information.